pantheon-systems/documentation/source/_docs/platform-considerations.md

 In cases of redirection issues on sites with domain masking implemented, Pantheon cannot assist in debugging unless the domain masking is disabled.

 ### Additional Databases
-While you are able to import an additional database to an environment, only the Pantheon database will be persevered when the application container is updated.
+While you are able to import an additional database to an environment, only the Pantheon database will be preserved when the application container is updated.
 This means you can use an additional database for running migration scripts, but should not rely on it nor write any new data to it.

+Another option would be to use the existing Pantheon database but for the specific tables needed for the project, table prefixes could be used.
+While these approaches fall outsite of our [scope of support]("/docs/getting-support/#scope-of-support") and we state that table prefixes are not supported or recommended by Pantheon, the server will not prevent their creation or use.
+Just keep in mind that managing and supporting tables with prefixes is the developer's responsibility.

 ## Highly Populated Directories